renepacchaux/huntington-bank-pavilion/README.md

 The users’ case for wanting to find amenities was injected and assumed early.
 I mean, they already bought tickets!
 When I volunteered as the cartographer, I departed from fleshing out the delta between a user flow where you primary buy tickets to one where you start already at the show.
 That is only  50% of the battle.

 I armed the app for relevanc, attaching a map with the understanding that visualizing the stadium is what the user shapes in their mind, as something now relevant to them.
-The stakeholder would want wquicker uptake, reference to app.
+The stakeholder would want quicker uptake, reference to app.
 But have I broken it?
 Is my vasualization so specialized that it can break the teams implementation of heirarchy, for example?

 Notice the filterable options.
 Our lovely venue has a weird seating format.
 --